nmachine-io/doc-site/docs/model-mechanics/yaml-vs-python.md

 ## When are YAML and Python Interchangable?

-Most of KAMA development is writing **[Model descriptors](/models/models-overview)**, which are similar to Kubernetes resources.
-When the NMAchine starts, you **[register your descriptors]((/tutorials/startup-sequence-tutorial#registering-your-model-descriptors))**, which are a list `Dict`, meaning you get to choose whether to load YAMLs or write/generate descriptors directly in Python.
+Most of KAMA development is writing **[Model descriptors](/concepts/models-overview)**, which are similar to Kubernetes resources.
+When the NMachine starts, you **[register your descriptors]((/tutorials/startup-sequence-tutorial#registering-your-model-descriptors))**, which are a list `Dict`, meaning you get to choose whether to load YAMLs or write/generate descriptors directly in Python:

 ```python title="main.py" {9-11}
 def load_yaml_descriptors():